 - The vehicle is lowered off the jack stands

-- The vehicle is road tested for proper operation
+- The car is road tested for proper operation

-If you are consistently taking short trips with your vehicle, the catalytic converter may not be getting hot enough to completely burn away the hydrocarbons.
-To prevent the catalytic converter from getting clogged, take your vehicle for the occasional drive on the highway for 15 minutes.
+If you are consistently taking short trips with your vehicle, the catalytic converter may not be getting hot enough to burn away the hydrocarbons completely.
+To prevent the catalytic converter from getting clogged, take your car for the occasional drive on the highway for 15 minutes.
 This allows the exhaust to sufficiently heat up and burn off any deposits in the catalytic converter.

 What common symptoms indicate you may need to replace the Catalytic Converter?